-End-use consumer’s name:

-«Facility name:»

-Facility location:

-12-month monitoring period: «Month Day» through «Month Day»

-Date load confirmed as a Potential NLSL:

-Potential NLSL description:
+Potential NLSL Description:

 End Option 2

+1.3 Planned NLSLs

-Option 1: Include the following if customer has no PLANNED NLSLs.
+Option 1: Include the following if customer has no PLANNED NLSLs served by BPA at the NR rate.

-1.4 Planned NLSLs
+1.3.1 Planned NLSLs Served by BPA

-«Customer Name» has no Planned NLSLs.
+«Customer Name» has no Planned NLSLs served by BPA.

 End Option 1

-Option 2: Include the following if customer has PLANNED NLSLs and elects to have BPA serve the Planned NLSLs at the NR rate.
+Option 2: Include the following if customer has any PLANNED NLSLs that BPA serves with power sold at the NR rate.

-1.4 Planned NLSLs
+1.3.1 Planned NLSLs Served by BPA

-«Customer Name» has a Planned NLSL and elects to have BPA serve the Planned NLSL at the NR rate consistent with section 8 and section 23.3 of the body of this Agreement and with the Wholesale Power Rate Schedules and GRSPs.
+«Customer Name» has a Planned NLSL and, after consideration of the NLSL service study summary report consistent with section 23.3.7, and 23.3.8 if applicable, elects to have BPA serve the Planned NLSL at the NR rate (except for cumulative prior load as stated in section 1.5 below) consistent with section 23.3 of the body of this Agreement and with the Wholesale Power Rate Schedules and GRSPs.

 Drafter’s Note: If customer has more than one Planned NLSL, number each separately as (1), (2), etc. and indent appropriately.
 Approximate load is the current size of the load, not the expected growth over the 12-month monitoring period.
 Add facility name if there are two Planned NLSLs at same site or as needed.
 Update, as needed, at the end of each monitoring period.